JoseMario3/flixster_starter/README.md

 ### Shout out

-Shout out to my partners, Wynee and \_\_\_\_, because they were awesome and great to work with.
+Shout out to my partners, Wynee and Folasade, because they were awesome people and great to work with.
 Also, shout out to Tatiana and Doug for helping me with the project when I got stuck.
 Their help saved me a ton of time and was greatly appreciated.